-- Decide what to talk about.
+Decide what to talk about.
 The knowledge engineer must first determine what is relevant and irrelevant to the system s/he wishes to build.
 What kinds of things exist in this domain?
 E.g. is time relevant?
 Are events, states and processes relevant or are we interested only in physical objects?
 Which physical objects are we interested in?
 Are all objects atomic or can they have subparts?
 Etc.

-- Decide on a vocabulary of predicate symbols, function symbols and constant symbols.
+Decide on a vocabulary of predicate symbols, function symbols and constant symbols.
 For example, should some relationship be represented as a function symbol or as a predicate symbol?
-For example, to represent "The Sun is yellow", we could choose between
+For example, to represent "The Sun is yellow", we could choose between and any number of further options.

-- yellow(sun),
+- vellow(sun),

 - colour(sun, yellow)

 - propertyOf(sun, colour, yellow)

 - equals(colourOf(sun), yellow)